 Walking is good for your health, and it's good for the environment too.
 But before you head out on foot for a stroll, power walk, or errand, there are important safety tips to remember.
-Below are tips and helpful reminders to make your walks both fun and safe.
+Below are helpful reminders to make your walks both fun and safe.

 - Leave word.
 Tell somebody or leave a note at home about where you plan to go and how long you plan to be out.
 That way your loved ones will know to look for you if needed.